fusion-io/fusion.io/packages/authenticate/docs/PROTOCOLS.md

 const otherLocalProtocol = new HeadlessLocal(options);
 ```

-With this Protocol, you can't use `authenticator.guard()`.
+With this Protocol, you can't use `authenticator.authenticate()`.
 You should use the derived protocols of this one:

 [`ExpressLocal`](#expresslocal) and [`KoaLocal`](#koalocal).

 ## `ExpressLocal`

 Is a subclass of `HeadlessLocal` protocol, specialized for [express framework](http://expressjs.com).
-If you are using `authenticator.guard()`, the protocol by itself will read the `request.body` for the `Credential`.
+If you are using `authenticator.authenticate()`, the protocol by itself will read the `request.body` for the `Credential`.

 *Don't forget to use `body-parser`!  😆*

 ## `KoaLocal`

 Is another subclass of  `HeadlessLocal` protocol, specialized for [koa framework](https://koajs.com/).
-If you are using `authenticator.guard()`, again, the protocol will try to read from `ctx.request.body`
+If you are using `authenticator.authenticate()`, again, the protocol will try to read from `ctx.request.body`

 *And also don't forget to use `body-parser`, again!*